 Political and Government Roles

 Many sociology majors are passionate about policy changes.
 They learn from their studies how poorly conceived government policies can increase class, gender and ethnicity/race disparities, and they want to change the system.
-Because sociology degrees teach writing, research and analytical skills, a career in politics or government is a natural fit for this degree.
+Sociology degrees teach writing, research and analytical skills.
+A career in politics or government is a natural fit for this degree.
 Some example job titles are:

 Research is the backbone of the sociology field.
 Some students are content to take a class or two in research methodologies then move on to a more applied position.
 For others, the call of academia is too loud to ignore.
-As a sociology researcher, students generate new knowledge about the human condition.
+Sociology researchers generate new knowledge about the human condition.
 They use quantitative methods like surveys and economic data as well as qualitative methods like interviews and focus groups.
 According to the U. S. Bureau of Labor Statistics, a master’s degree in sociology is required to enter this field, while a Ph.D. is needed for advancement.
 Sociology researchers work at universities, where they combine teaching and research, or at private non-profits, foundation, and think tanks.
 A few work in government roles.

 Private Sector Jobs

 Some sociology graduates turn to the private sector to maximize their income potential.
 Right after graduation, liberal arts majors earn less than their STEM counterparts.
 By mid-career, however, sociology majors can close the gap, according to the Chronicle of Higher Education.
 Sociology majors in the business world enjoy flexibility in their career choices.
-Because the degree teaches general skills like written communication and cultural competency, graduates can fit into many different job roles.
+The degree teaches general skills like written communication and cultural competency.
+Graduates can fit into many different job roles.
 Mid-career sociology graduates can seek out the highest-paying jobs in their area and boost their paychecks.
 Common corporate jobs for sociology majors include:

 A degree in sociology rarely leads straight to a specific job.
 Instead, sociology careers meander, letting graduates find the perfect job at their own pace.